You are here

 The rich and diverse archaeological heritage of central Europe is in parts excellently developed and utilised.
 However, a broad share of this heritage, even of international importance, is very often hardly visible and tangible for the public and faces increasing menaces.
 The VirtualArch project unveils regional archaeological heritage – located underground or submerged, partly with global importance (UNESCO) – to local and regional stakeholders that are responsible for economic development.
 Project activities focus on the sustainable use and protection of non-visible and little known archaeological heritage by increasing the capacities of public actors and by introducing innovative visualisation approaches and methods (3D modeling, VR solutions, etc.).

-The project, funded by Interreg Central Europe programme, has 10 full partners and 17 associate partners.
+The project, funded by Interreg Central Europe programme, has 10 full partners, 17 associate partners and 8 pilot areas to visualize and valorize.
 The project received funds from the Interreg Centraul Uerope programme (second call) under the priority "Natural and Cultural Heritage".

 - Project Int.
 Summerschool on "Heritage 3D Documentation and Visualization", Torun (Poland), 24-28 June 2019